constructicon/presentations/technical-overview.md

 ## Data storage and format

-- We wanted .emph[lightweight maintenance]
+- We wanted a .emph[lightweight maintenance]
 - The "database" is a GitHub repository: https://github.com/constructicon/russian-data
 - We have chosen the [YAML format](https://en.wikipedia.org/wiki/YAML) because we wanted a .emph[hierarchical] data structure
 - Readable/writable by .emph[both humans and programs]